thrightguy/CloudToLocalLLM/README.md

    - The application will be installed to your chosen location and shortcuts will be created in the Start menu and optionally on your desktop.

 2. **LLM Provider Setup**
-   - The installer will automatically set up Docker Desktop and Ollama with GPU support (if an NVIDIA GPU is detected).
+   - The installer will automatically set up Ollama as a Windows service with GPU support (if an NVIDIA GPU is detected).
-   - Alternatively, you can manually install [Ollama](https://ollama.ai/download) or [LM Studio](https://lmstudio.ai/) if you prefer not to use Docker.
+   - Alternatively, you can manually install [Ollama](https://ollama.ai/download) or [LM Studio](https://lmstudio.ai/).

 3. **Run the Application**
    - Launch CloudToLocalLLM from the Start menu or desktop shortcut.